-- Standard Formula has no inflation risk capital requirement, whereas the Internal Model has a non-zero amount; - The capital requirement arising from spread risk (net of matching premium) is significantly higher (pre-diversification) for the Standard Formula than for the Internal Model, primarily due to the treatment of Special Purpose Vehicles (SPVs).
+- Standard Formula has no inflation risk capital requirement, whereas the Internal Model has a non-zero amount: - The capital requirement arising from spread risk (net of matching premium) is significantly higher (pre-diversification) for the Standard Formula than for the Internal Model, primarily due to the treatment of Special Purpose Vehicles (SPVs).
 Aside from this, the Internal Model calibration is significantly stronger than the Standard Formula, but there is an offsetting impact from lower than 100% correlation between the various Internal Model spread risk drivers.
-Also, differing treatments for asset types will influence the relative strength; - Longevity risk capital requirement is lower (pre-diversification between risks) for Standard Formula than for Internal Model primarily because the Internal Model calibration (which targets base mortality as well as trend) is somewhat stronger than the Standard Formula; - Lapse risk capital requirement is higher (pre-diversification between risks) for Standard Formula than for Internal Model, primarily because the Internal Model mass lapse calibrations for several products are lower than the Standard Formula; - Operational risk capital requirement is lower (pre-diversification between risks) for Standard Formula than for Internal Model, primarily due to stronger calibrations in the Internal Model.
-However, Operational Risk does not diversify against other risks in the Standard Formula whereas it does within the Internal Model;

-- Equity risk capital requirement is higher (pre-diversification between risks) for Standard Formula than Internal Model primarily due to different classifications of certain assets between the two bases; - Property risk capital requirement is lower (pre-diversification between risks) for Standard Formula than Internal Model primarily due to different classifications of certain assets between the two bases; - Loss absorbing capacity of deferred taxes (LACoDT) is lower for Standard Formula as there are less available profits on the Standard Formula to support simulated losses, primarily due to lower TMTP which is in turn due to the risk margin being lower on a Standard Formula basis; - Mortality risk capital requirement is higher (pre-diversification between risks) for Standard Formula than for Internal Model, primarily because the Internal Model calibration is lower than the Standard Formula; - Standard Formula has no non-market risk capital requirement on the group's defined benefit pension schemes, whereas the Internal Model has a non-zero amount; - The Internal Model uses a copula approach to aggregate the components rather than the matrix multiplication specified in the Standard Formula.
-This enables the Internal Model to more accurately allow for interactions between risks and non-normal risk distribution shapes and results in different diversification benefit under the Internal Model; and - The Internal Model also allows for diversification between the business inside and outside the Matching Adjustment portfolio upon aggregation, whereas the Standard Formula does not.
+Also, differing treatments for asset types will influence the relative strength; - There are stronger calibrations in the Internal Model compared to Standard Formula for longevity risk and operational risk; - There are stronger calibrations in the Standard Formula compared to the Internal Model for lapse risk and mortality risk; - Equity risk capital requirement is higher (pre-diversification between risks) for Standard Formula than Internal Model primarily due to different classifications of certain assets; - Property risk capital requirement is lower (pre-diversification between risks) for Standard Formula than Internal Model primarily due to different classifications of certain assets; - Loss absorbing capacity of deferred taxes (LACoDT) is proportionately lower for Standard Formula as the Standard Formula SCR is materially higher overall, and there are insufficient deferred tax liabilities or sources of future profits to support full LACoDT recoverability under Standard Formula: - The Internal Model has a non-market risk capital requirement on the group's defined benefit pension schemes, whereas Standard Formula has no requirement for this risk; - The Internal Model uses a copula approach to aggregate the components rather than the matrix multiplication specified in the Standard Formula.
+This enables the Internal Model to more accurately allow for interactions between risks and non-normal risk distribution shapes and results in different diversification benefit under the Internal Model: and - The Internal Model also allows for diversification between the business inside and outside the Matching Adjustment portfolio upon aggregation, whereas the Standard Formula does not.